zurgeg/linux_rocksmith/guides/setup/arch-pipewire-old.md

 You can take artwork from [Rocksmith](https://www.steamgriddb.com/game/1841), [Rocksmith 2014](https://www.steamgriddb.com/game/2295), [Rocksmith+](https://www.steamgriddb.com/game/5359161) or anything else you want.
 I would recommend something that makes the shortcut look different than the game.

-Go into the shortcuts Properties.
-Right under the text "Shortcut" you can change the game's icon and name (both show up in the list in desktop mode).
+Go into the shortcut's Properties.
+Right under the text "Shortcut" you can change the game's icon and name (both show up in the list on the left in desktop mode).
 I recommend something like "Rocksmith 2014 - Launcher".

 Above the "Play" button in Steam, there's artwork called the "hero".
 Right-click on it and choose "set custom background".

 For the cover art ("grid"), it gets a bit harder.
 Go to `$HOME/.steam/steam/userdata/<number>/config/grid`.
 Since we added a hero, there should be a file that resembles it.
-It's called `<id>_hero.<file-ending>` we need the ID. copy the cover art into this folder and name it <id>p.<file-ending>.
+It's called `<id>_hero.<file-ending>` we need the ID. copy the cover art into this folder and name it `<id>p.<file-ending>`.

 This is how it looks on my system: